projekt202/jenkins-master/README.md

 # Quick Start

-This will Jenkins up and running with basic jobs and default config.
+This will get a Jenkins instance up and running with basic jobs and default config.

 1. Make sure you have all the pre-reqs installed (Docker for Mac or Docker for Windows)
 2. Clone this repository to your local drive